• Oct 18, 2021

 1. Google Data Analytics Capstone Project

-Google Data Analytics Capstone Project.
-Updated: Jul 5, 2023.
 I worked on the Google Data Analytics Capstone Project, Track 1, Case Study 1.
 I will be diving into the background, my full process of cleaning, analyzing and visualizing the data, along with my final suggestions and summary of the data.
-Quick Links:
+Below is a table of contents in case you want to go to a specific section.

 This exploratory analysis case study is towards Capstome project requirement for Google Data Analytics Professional Certificate.
 The case study involves a bikeshare company's data of its customer's trip details over a 12 month period (November 2020 - October 2021).
 The data has been made available by Motivate International Inc. under this license.